Integrations

 • pass generated WGSL to Motion GPU defineMaterial

-You keep Motion GPU runtime ergonomics (FragCanvas, useFrame, render modes, passes) and move shader authoring to typed TypeScript.
+You keep Motion GPU runtime ergonomics (FragCanvas, useFrame, usePointer, render modes, passes) and move shader authoring to typed TypeScript.

 Integration model